hgarfer/IkimapAPI-Java/README.md

 A collection of methods to easily query Ikimap API in  Java.

--First of all, you have to add your username and password for ikimap in in Properties.java.
+-First of all, you have to add your username and password for ikimap in in Properties.java, there is no need to touch anything else.

 -Methods to actually retrieve data are stored in a .java file named with the type of method.

 -Commons.java only contains common operations, usually you won´t need to touch this.

--build.xml and nbproject are provided so you can easily try the project in Netbeans, delete them if you don´t need this.
+-build.xml and nbproject/ are provided so you can easily try the project in Netbeans, delete them if you don´t need this.